AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>ID</td>
-   <td> <p>The ID is an alphanumeric indicator associated with every object in&nbsp;Workfront.
-It uniquely identifies each object in the Workfront database.
+   <td> <p>The ID is an alphanumeric indicator associated with every object in [!DNL Workfront].
+It uniquely identifies each object in the [!DNL Workfront] database.
 You can view the ID of any object in a report or a list for each object. </p> <p>Tip:   <p>You can also view the ID in the URL of the object's page.
-For example, the ID of a project might look something like the number outlined in the following URL, when you access the Project&nbsp;Details page:</p> <p><code>https://&lt;your domain&gt;.my.workfront.com/project/<b>5e29c8010027d8eb334762d4fff3ffca</b>/overview</code> </p> </p> </td>
+For example, the ID of a project might look something like the number outlined in the following URL, when you access the Project Details page:</p> <p><code>https://&lt;your domain>.my.workfront.com/project/<b>5e29c8010027d8eb334762d4fff3ffca</b>/overview</code> </p> </p> </td>
   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Ad hoc">
    <td>Individual Goals</td>